mamantoha/speedtest-ng/README.md

-    --secure                         Use HTTPS instead of HTTP when communicating with speedtest.net operated servers --download-time SECONDS          Set download test time limit in seconds (default: 20) --upload-time SECONDS            Set upload test time limit in seconds (default: 20) --version                        Show the version number and exit -h, --help                       Show this help message and exit
+    --secure                         Use HTTPS instead of HTTP when communicating with speedtest.net operated servers --download-time SECONDS          Set download test time limit in seconds (default: 20) --upload-time SECONDS            Set upload test time limit in seconds (default: 20) -v, --version                    Show the version number and exit -h, --help                       Show this help message and exit
 ```